Alternate Formats

 Narode

 The Narode format, named after the person who created the deck list used in this format, is a format that consists of exactly one sixty-card deck list.
 All players playing this format use the exact same sixty cards in their deck list.
-The deck list, in print and image format, appear below.
+The deck list, in print and image format, appears below.
 You can learn more about this format at Simon Narode’s most recent introduction to the format on his Virbank City Gym post.

 In short, the idea of this deck list and the format as a whole is to remove as much variance from the game as possible so that the game being played is mostly if not entirely dependent on a player’s skill